A Delicious Tomato Galette Finished with Wanderlust Sea Salt Blend

 • Brush the crust with egg wash.

-• Bake for 35–40 minutes until the crust is golden brown and the tomatoes are tender and slightly caramelized.
+• Bake for 35–40 minutes until the crust is golden brown and the tomatoes are tender, concentrated, and lightly caramelized.

 5. Finish & Serve